 The FOP Foundation is here to assist officers who have been displaced by a disaster.
 During a disaster, officers often need help with food, housing and other necessities.
 In the past, we have assisted with flooding disasters throughout the United States, fires throughout the West, numerous hurricanes on the East and Gulf coasts, tornadoes all across the country and many other disasters.

-To apply for financial assistance as the result of damages caused by a disaster, FOP members may complete and submit this Disaster Relief Assistance form.
+To apply for financial assistance as the result of damages caused by a disaster, FOP members may complete and submit this Disaster Relief Financial Assistance Request form.

 In order to fill out the mail-in form and save it to your computer, please install the latest version of Adobe Reader

 Below are just a few examples of disasters and how we provided assistance during such disasters.

 Florence came ashore in September 2018 as a Category 1 hurricane but was slow-moving and caused extremely heavy rains, especially in the Carolinas.
 Close to 36 inches of rain were confirmed in some areas and at least 10 tornadoes were spawned from this storm.
 The storm caused $24.23 billion in damages and 54 deaths.

 FOP disaster assistance came from numerous areas across the country.
 Members responded to assist by providing meals to feed first responders working in areas without power during this difficult time.
 Flooding proved the most dangerous situation and many persons had to be rescued from the rising waters.
 Many areas were without power for an extended period, but our members were there to do their part.

 Harvey was a devastating Category 4 hurricane that made landfall in Texas and Louisiana in August 2017, causing catastrophic flooding and many deaths.
 It is tied with Katrina as the costliest tropical cyclone on record.